Hess Corporation: Amerada Hess Corporation

 In February 2000, Hess acquired the Meadville Corporation and rebranded all 178 Merit gas stations as Hess.
 The Merit gas station chain was primarily located in the Boston, New York, and Philadelphia markets.
+In April, the company spent $555 million for a 49% stake in the state-owned Sonatrach to develop the El Gassi, El Agreb and Zotti fields in Algeria.

-In 2001, Amerada Hess purchased Triton Energy Limited in a cash tender deal valued at approximately US$3.2 billion.
-Triton, one of the largest independent oil and natural gas exploration and production companies in the United States, had earned a reputation as a maverick oil company due to its highly successful yet potentially risky overseas exploration.
-According to contemporary Amerada Hess press releases, Triton's major oil and gas assets in West Africa, Latin America, and Southeast Asia would strengthen its exploration and production business and provide access to long life international reserves.
+In July 2001, Amerada Hess purchased Triton Energy Limited for $2.6 billion in order to put more focus on exploration.
+After the deal, the company's oil production increased to 535,000 barrels a day and 38% of its reserves were outside of the US and North Sea.
+Triton's major oil and gas assets in West Africa, Latin America and Southeast Asia would strengthen its exploration and production business and provide access to long life international reserves.
 Hess also stated that the purchase was expected to immediately increase the company's per-day barrel output by more than 25 percent.

 Similarly in 2001, Amerada Hess entered into a joint venture with A.T.
 Williams Oil Co. of Winston-Salem, North Carolina.
 The company and the gas stations were changed and called WilcoHess.
 After the joint merger, there existed some 1200 WilcoHess stations.

 Following on the heels of the Triton purchase, energy prices fell and global economies weakened.
 Amerada Hess struggled through the following years, and in 2002 posted a US$218 million loss due primarily to a US$530 million charge relating to its write-down of the Ceiba oil field.
 In March 2002, TXU Europe bought the UK retail gas and electricity business of Amerada Hess.
+It also sold its 1.5 percent stake in the Trans-Alaska Pipeline System to ConocoPhillips in February 2003.
+In2June, the company 6 oil and gas fields in the Gulf of Mexico to the Anadarko Petroleum Corporation and agreed to trade some properties with the EnCana Corporation.
+Further, Amerada Hess cut exploration and production jobs by 30 percent and reduced office space in Aberdeen, Scotland, and London.

 However, from 2003 through 2006, Amerada Hess posted steadily increasing profits as the company reported US$1.920 billion in net income.

+Hess Corporation

-In May 2006, Amerada Hess Corp. changed its name to Hess Corp.
+In May 2006, Amerada Hess Corporation changed its name to Hess Corporation.
+In May 2010, Hess announced a joint venture with Toreador Resources of France to develop Toreador's one million gross acres in France's Paris Basin.
+In July, Hess announced it would acquire the independent American Oil & Gas for $445 million.